gknowles/dimcli/docs/README.md

 Show apple.
 No other fruit.

 Options:
-  --color=STRING  Change color of the apple.
+  --color=STRING  Change color of the apple. (default: red)

   --help          Show this message and exit.
 ~~~